The Great War and Modern Memory (Modern Library Nonfiction #75)

 * * *

 King’s “Letter” against the eight clergymen could just as easily apply to many “well-meaning” liberals today.
 He expertly fillets the white clergy for their lack of concern, pointing out that “the superficial kind of social analysis that deal with effects and does not grapple with underlying causes.”
 He points out that direct action is, in and of itself, a form of negotiation.
 The only way that an issue becomes lodged in the national conversation is when it becomes dramatized.
 King advocates a “constructive, nonviolent tension that is necessary for growth” — something that seems increasingly difficult for people on social media to understand as they block viewpoints that they vaguely disagree with and cower behind filter bubbles.
 He is also adamantly, and rightly, committed to not allowing anyone’s timetable to get in the way of fighting a national cancer that had then ignobly endured for 340 years.
-He distinguishes between the just and the unjust law, pointing out that “one has a moral responsibility to obey unjust laws.”
+He distinguishes between the just and the unjust law, pointing out that “one has a moral responsibility to disobey unjust laws.”
 But he is very careful and very clear about his definitions:

 An unjust law is a code that a numerical or power majority group compels a minority group to obey but does not make binding on itself.
 This is difference made legal.
 By the same token, a just law is a code that a majority compels a minority to follow and that it is willing to follow itself.
 This is sameness made legal.